rabbitmq/rabbitmq-stream-dotnet-client/README.md

  - Reliable Consumer (not ready yet)

 ### Reliable Producer
-Reliable Producer is built up the standard `Producer`
+Reliable Producer is a smart layer built up of the standard `Producer`. </b>
-Features:
+The idea is to leve the user decides what to use, the standard or reliable producer. </b>

+The main features are:
 - Provide publishingID automatically
 - Auto-Reconnect in case of disconnection
 - Trace sent and received messages
 - Invalidate messages
 - Handle the metadata Update

-### Provide publishingID automatically
+#### Provide publishingID automatically
-Reliable Producer retrieves the last publishingID given the producer name.
+Reliable Producer retrieves the last publishingID given the producer name. </b>
 Zero(0) is the default value in case there is no a publishingID.

 #### Auto-Reconnect